On the group action of $Mod(M,F)$ on the disk complex: Preliminaries

 \begin{definition} A \textit{Heegaard splitting} of a $3$-manifold $M$ is an expression of $M$ as a union $\V\cup_F \W$, denoted as $(\V,\W;F)$, where $\V$ and $\W$ are compression bodies that intersect in a transversally oriented surface $F=\partial_+\V=\partial_+\W$.
 We say $F$ is the \textit{Heegaard surface} of this splitting.
 If $\V$ or $\W$ is homeomorphic to a product, then we say the splitting is \textit{trivial}.
 If there are compressing disks $V\subset \V$ and $W\subset \W$ such that $V\cap W=\emptyset$, then we say the splitting is \textit{weakly reducible} and call the pair $(V,W)$ a \textit{weak reducing pair}.
 If $(V,W)$ is a weak reducing pair and $\partial V$ is isotopic to $\partial W$ in $F$, then we call $(V,W)$ a \textit{reducing pair}.
 If the splitting is not trivial and we cannot take a weak reducing pair, then we call the splitting \textit{strongly irreducible}.
 If there is a pair of compressing disks $(\bar{V},\bar{W})$ such that $\bar{V}$ intersects $\bar{W}$ transversely in a point in $F$, then we call this pair a \textit{canceling pair} and say the splitting is \textit{stabilized}.
 Otherwise, we say the splitting is \textit{unstabilized}. \end{definition}

-\begin{definition} Let $F$ be a surface of genus at least two in a compact, orientable $3$-manifold $M$.
-Then the \emph{disk complex} $\D(F)$ is defined as follows: \begin{enumerate}[(i)] \item Vertices of $\D(F)$ are isotopy classes of compressing disks for $F$. \item A set of $m+1$ vertices forms an $m$-simplex if there are representatives for each that are pairwise disjoint. \end{enumerate} \end{definition}
+\begin{definition} Let $F$ be a surface of genus at least two in a $3$-manifold $M$.
+Then the \emph{disk complex} $\D(F)$ is defined as follows: \begin{enumerate}[(i)] \item Vertices of $\D(F)$ are isotopy classes of compressing disks for $F$. \item A set of $m+1$ vertices forms an $m$-simplex if there are representatives for each that are pairwise disjoint. \end{enumerate} We denote the isotopy class of a compressing disk $D$ of $F$ as $[D]$. \end{definition}

-\begin{definition} Consider a Heegaard splitting $(\V,\W;F)$ of an orientable, irreducible $3$-manifold $M$.
-Let $\DV(F)$ and $\DW(F)$ be the subcomplexes of $\D(F)$ spanned by compressing disks in $\V$ and $\W$ respectively.
-We call these subcomplexes \textit{the disk complexes of $\V$ and $\W$}.
-Let $\DVW(F)$ be the subset of $\D(F)$ consisting of the simplices having at least one vertex from $\DV(F)$ and at least one vertex from $\DW(F)$.
-If there is no confusion, then we just say $V\subset \V$ when a vertex $V\in\D(F)$ belongs to $\DV(F)$. \end{definition}
+\begin{definition} Consider a Heegaard splitting $(\V,\W;F)$ of a $3$-manifold $M$.
+Let $\DV(F)$ and $\DW(F)$ be the subspaces of $\D(F)$ spanned by compressing disks in $\V$ and $\W$ respectively.
+We call these subspaces \textit{the disk complexes of $\V$ and $\W$}.
+Let $\DVW(F)$ be the subset of $\D(F)$ consisting of simplices having at least one vertex from $\DV(F)$ and at least one vertex from $\DW(F)$.
+If there is no confusion, we will use the disk $V\subset \V$ instead of the isotopy class $[V]\in\DV(F)$ for the sake of convenience. \end{definition}